At-Home Therapy Techniques: Simple Practices for Coping and Healing

 Why It Works

-Deep breathing activates the parasympathetic nervous system, helping to lower your heart rate and bring the body back to a restful state.
-It’s a simple but powerful tool you can use anytime, whether you’re feeling anxious at work or stressed before bed.
+Deep breathing activates your parasympathetic nervous system, slowing your heart rate and helping your body feel safe.
+It’s a gentle but powerful tool you can use anywhere—before bed, during a difficult moment, or even while waiting in line.

 Meditation: Cultivating Presence and Calm